-Participation in Firm-up Phases Indicative Block Orders are canceled upon the start of a Firm-up Phase.
-Firm-up has to be done by entering new Firmed-up Block Orders which are "locked" for the duration of the Firm-up Phase.
-A Firmed-up Block Order entered as part of a Firm-up Phase is "locked" in the Firm-up Phase.
-However, a residual Firmedup Block Order may participate in more than one Firm-up Phase over the course of the day if not fully executed or expired in their first Firm-up Phase.
-Binding Block Orders with validity good-for-day or good-till-date may participate in more than one Firm-up Phase over the course of the day but only one at a time.
-Binding Block Orders with validity good-for-day or good-till-date may participate in a Firm-up Phase without being Normal SwissAtMid orders (SWM) of block value, with validity good-for-day or goo till-date as well as well as normal and Iceberg Orders with routing instruction Plus (SWMB) with validity Day, m trigger multiple Firm-up Requests over the course of the trading day but only one at the same time.
-Normal SwissAtMid orders
+Attribut Indicative Block Orders Firmed-up Block Orders Binding Block Orders Normal and Iceberg SwissAtMid Orders Triggering of Firm-up Requests May trigger multiple Firmup Requests to be sent to other indicative Block Orders to participate in the same Firm-up Phase.
+Firmed-up Block Orders entered as part of a Firm-up Phase and "locked" in the Firm-up phase may not trigger any Firm-up Requests.
+Residual Firmed-up Block Orders resting in the SwissAtMid (not Fill or Kill or Immediate or Cancel) can trigger multiple Firm-up Requests over the course of the trading day but only one at a time.
+Binding Block Orders with validity good-for-dayor good-till-date may trigger multiple Firm-up Requests over the course of the trading day but only one at a time.
+Binding Block Orders which are Fill or Kill or Immediate or Cancel can never trigger Firm-up Requests.
+Normal SwissAtMid orders (SWM) of block value, with validity good-for-day or good till-dateas well as normal and Iceberg Orders with routing instruction Plus (SWMB) with validity Day may trigger multiple Firm-up Requests over the course of the tradin day but only one at a time.
+SwissAtMid Normal Orders can never trigger Firm-up Requests if they are either: - Fill or Kill - Immediate or Cancel - Sweep Orders - Sweep (SWMX) - EBBO (SEB).

-"locked" in the Firm-up Phase.
-This means they can at the same time interact with liquidity in the SwissAtMid Order Book.
-Binding Block Orders with validity Immediate or Cancel or Fill or Kill cannot participate in a Firm-up Phase.
-(SWM) of block value, with validity good-for-day or good- till-date as well as well as normal and Iceberg Orders with routing instruction Plus (SWMB) with validity good-for day, may participate in a Firm-up Phase without being "locked" in the Firm-up Phase This means they can at the same time interact with liquidity in SwissAtMid.

-SwissAtMid Normal Orders can never participate in Firm up Phases if they are either:

-- Immediate or Cancel

-- Fill or Kill

-- Sweep Orders (SWMX)

-- EBBO Orders (SEB).